SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

 ### Estimated Duration: 65 Minutes

-Microsoft Fabric provides a runtime that you can use to store and query data by using Kusto Query Language (KQL).
-Kusto is optimized for data that includes a time series component, such as real-time data from log files or IoT devices.

-Now that you have created a workspace in the previous step, it's time to switch to the *Synapse Real-Time Analytics* experience in the portal.
+In this exercise, you'll explore real-time analytics in Microsoft Fabric using Kusto Query Language (KQL).
+You'll begin by creating a KQL database and importing sales data into a table.
+Then, you'll run KQL queries to analyze the data and create a query set.
+Using this query set, you’ll build a Power BI report to visualize results.
+Finally, you'll simulate real-time data ingestion using Spark Structured Streaming and Delta tables to process and query IoT-like data dynamically.

 ## Lab objectives